ology/techn.ology.net/blog/2020/12/27/no-1-hits-entry-longevity/index.markdown

 **Update:**

-I added logic to the code to count the number of weeks a song is at number one.
+I added logic to the code to also count the number of weeks a song is at number one.

+So this means having a third member:

+    'Bridge Over Troubled Water SIMON AND GARFUNKEL' => [49, 14, 6]

 ![](chart-x-no1-weeks.png)

-This shows that ... there is really no trend either.
+Anyway, this shows that ... there is really no trend either.
 But maybe you could say that the longer a hit song is number one, the longer it stays in the charts.
 This is not earth shattering news, by any means.

 For what it's worth, here is a 3D plot (made with [R](https://www.r-project.org/)):